MapPFN: Learning Causal Perturbation Maps in Context: Experimental Details

 where $\tilde{p}_g = -\log_{10}(p_g)$ and $\tilde{l}_g = \log_2(\tilde{\mu}_g^\text{int} / \tilde{\mu}_g^\text{obs})$ denote the negative log p-value and log fold-change for gene $g$, respectively.
 For in silico predictions, we compute a ranking score $R_g = |\hat{l}_g| \cdot \mathbb{I}(\hat{p}_g > \tau_p)$ that combines the magnitude of predicted expression change with statistical significance.
 By varying a threshold $r$ on this score, we generate a family of classifiers $\hat{Z}_g(r) = \mathbb{I}(R_g > r)$ and construct precision-recall curves against the ground-truth labels $Z_g$.
 The AUPRC summarizes model performance, with the baseline AUPRC given by $\pi = (\text{number of DEGs}) / (\text{total genes})$, corresponding to random ranking.
 As an additional baseline for gene knockout perturbations, we consider a predictor that assigns a positive score only to the perturbed gene.
 Differential expression analysis was performed using \texttt{scanpy.tl.rank\_genes\_groups} \citep{wolf_scanpy_2018}.

-\section{Hyperparameters}
+\subsection{Hyperparameters}

 By default, we use the hyperparameters recommended by the authors of each baseline.
-Additionally, we perform a grid search over a limited set of hyperparameters, summarized in \autoref{tab:hyperparameters}.
-We select the hyperparameters with the lowest Wasserstein distance measured on the validation set.
+We follow the Optuna-based tuning protocol of PerturBench~\citep{wu_perturbench_2025} for CPA, perform a small grid search for CondOT and MFM, and use the published reference configurations for STATE~\citep{adduri_predicting_2025} and CellFlow~\citep{klein_cellflow_2025}.
+For MapPFN, we only grid-search the classifier-free guidance weight.
+The searched hyperparameters are summarized in \autoref{tab:hyperparameters}.

-\section{Implementation}
+\subsection{Implementation}

 We use \texttt{JAX} \citep{bradbury_jax_2018} to implement our experiments.
 Our model is implemented using \texttt{equinox} \citep{kidger_equinox_2021} and \texttt{diffrax} \citep{kidger_neural_2022} for ODE solving.
 We also make use of Optimal Transport Tools (\texttt{OTT}) \citep{cuturi_optimal_2022} to compute the Sinkhorn distance.
 We use \texttt{hydra-zen} \citep{soklaski_tools_2022} to configure our experiments.
 For single-cell data processing, we build upon the \texttt{scverse} ecosystem, including \texttt{anndata} \citep{virshup_anndata_2024}, \texttt{scanpy} \citep{wolf_scanpy_2018} and \texttt{pertpy} \citep{heumos_pertpy_2025}.